haribalji/EDA/README.md

 <img width="640" height="480" alt="Figure_1" src="https://github.com/user-attachments/assets/36e12f40-a5a0-4678-9277-a1c03bd253bb" />

 # what is shown :
-The graph illustrates the relationship between students  mathematics scores and their study hours usage, explaining how study hours  may impact students performance in mathematics.
+The graph illustrates the relationship between students  mathematics scores and  study hours usage, explaining how study hours  may impact students performance in mathematics.

 # What is the observation
 by seeing the graph we can say that study hours increase the maths marks also increase and the